Suicide & Self Harm Training

 First Aid for Mental Health Level 3

-Ligature & Protocol Training
+Ligature Awareness & Protocol

 Suicide and Self-Harm Training: Understanding, Preventing, and Responding to Mental Health Crises